nats-io/nats-site/content/blog/nats-supported-by-faststream.md

     await to_greetings.publish(greeting)
 ```

-The example application will subscribe to **persons** Nats subject and consume Name JSON messages from it.
+The example application will subscribe to **persons** NATS subject and consume Name JSON messages from it.
 When the application consumes a message it will publish a Greetings JSON message **greetings** subject.

 We can save the application into the `application.py` file and let's take a closer look at the code.